Akankxh/BDAAssignment/README.md

 python patterns_all.py
 ```

-*Finally, to produce all the closed frequent itemsets, run the patterns_close.py file which will be present in the directory.
+* Finally, to produce all the closed frequent itemsets, run the patterns_close.py file which will be present in the directory.
 This will produce the patterns_close.txt file which will consist of these closed frequent itemsets.
 ```bash
 python patterns_close.py
 ```

+* In each txt file, the itemsets will be displayed in descending order and this due to the implementation of a merge sort function present in the respective codes which sorts them in descendig order

+## THANK YOU